 - Place a larger plate over the cast iron skillet and invert the cornbread chili meal.

-- Sprinkle with cheese and serve.
+- Sprinkle with cheese and top with sour cream and serve.